Telly Addicts: 1997–1998

 There was no series in 1997.
 The show returned in 1998 with a massive revamp with new rounds and rules.
-Instead of two teams, there were now three teams of two players and the tournament format was dropped.
-These changes were first seen in a special Christmas celebrity edition in 1997 before a full series commenced the following year, before finally ending for good on 29 July 1998.
+Instead of two teams of four players, there were now three teams of two players and the tournament format was dropped.
+These changes were first seen in a special Christmas celebrity edition in 1997 before a full series commenced the following year and before finally ending for good on 29 July 1998.